jzlosman/fate-marketplace/README.md

 ## Running It On Dev

+Make sure you have mongo installed and the process is running (already taken care of if you are running this on my C9)

 1) install grunt-cli `npm install -g grunt-cli` to run the grunt watch and build tasks

 2) install nodemon `npm install -g grunt-cli` to run the server and monitor it for changes